uzujs/uzu/README.md

 # :cyclone: uzu :cyclone:

-> **PLEASE NOTE** This project is very much still in progress and experimental, and is not ready for widespread use
+> **PLEASE NOTE** This project is very much still in progress and experimental, and is not ready for use

 Uzu is a library for creating dynamic UI components on the web with javascript and functional reactive programming.

-_Benefits_
-* Keep large and complex single-page applications nicely organized
-* Nest and compose your UI components
-* Keep your apps snappy and responsive with FRP
-* Easily create unit tests for your UI logic
-* Bootstrap a new application quickly with `uzu-prototype`
-* Mix and match with other plain-JS libraries on NPM, such as [Ramda](ramdajs.com/docs/)

-_Considerations_
-* FRP (streams) can be difficult to learn in the beginning, but can be great for abstracting complex asynchronous logic
-* All HTML is generated from javascript code, and uzu modules do not use JSX
-* Uzu does not use or need virtual DOM, and is able to use a more efficient architecture
-* Uzu encourages a strong separation between views and logic
-* Very tiny size at only 3.2kb

 ## At a glance